-There were no non-subsidized LIHTC projects surveyed in the Washington Site PMA; therefore, we identified and surveyed three existing non-subsidized Tax Credit properties in the nearby region which we consider comparable to the subject property in terms of unit types offered and target populations.
-The three comparable LIHTC projects have a combined occupancy rate of 98.4%, two of which are 100.0% occupied with extensive waiting lists.
+There were no non-subsidized LIHTC projects surveyed in the Washington Site PMA; therefore, we identified and surveyed six existing non-subsidized Tax Credit properties in the nearby region which we consider comparable to the subject property in terms of unit types offered and target populations.
+The six comparable LIHTC projects have a combined occupancy rate of 99.2%, five of which are 100.0% occupied with extensive waiting lists.
 Thus, there is clearly pent-up demand for additional LIHTC product in the region.
-The subject property is considered to be marketable in terms of overall design (i.e. unit square footage, number of bathrooms, and amenities) assuming the retention of Rental Assistance (RA) and the availability of a Private Rental Assistance (PRA) subsidy on current unassisted tenants.
+The subject property is considered to be marketable in terms of overall design (i.e. unit square footage, number of bathrooms, and amenities) assuming the retention of Rental Assistance (RA) and the availability of a Private Rental Assistance (PRA) subsidy for current unassisted tenants.
 This is evident by the 100.0% occupancy rate currently reported for the existing subject property.
 However, the subject rents could create a competitive disadvantage for the property in the unlikely event the property was to operate exclusively under the LIHTC program without RA.
-This is due to the smaller unit sizes (square feet) and limited amenity package as compared to existing non-subsidized LIHTC properties in the region.
-Further, as illustrated in Section H, the subject project will have a limited base of demographic support (i.e.: capture rate) for its two-bedroom units at the proposed rent levels in the unlikely event the property lost RA.
-Considering the preceding factors, and given that two-bedroom units comprise the majority (75.0%) of the subject project, the subject project will likely experience an extended absorption period in this unlikely scenario.
+This is due to the smaller unit sizes (square feet), lesser number of bathrooms within the two- and three-bedroom units, and limited amenity package as compared to existing non-subsidized LIHTC properties in the region.
+Further, as illustrated in Section H, the subject project will have a limited base of demographic support (i.e.: capture rate) at the proposed rent levels in the unlikely event the property lost RA.
+As such, the subject project will likely experience challenges in reaching and/or maintaining a stabilized occupancy rate in this unlikely scenario.
 In reality, however, the continued availability of RA on most units and PRA to all unassisted tenants will ensure the property remains affordable and a value to low-income renters within the subject market following renovations.